-Revenues from grants and contributions either from governmental units or private organizations are recognized when all eligibility requirements, including time requirements are met.
+Revenues from grants and contributions either from governmental units or private organizations are recognized when all eligibility requirements, including time requirements, are met.
+Non-exchange transactions, incidental or transactions not considered to be central to the provision of healthcare services are reported as nonoperating revenues and expenses and include investment income, interest expense and certain grants, including the CARES Act funds.
 Gifts and bequests may be restricted for either specific operating purposes or for capital purposes.
 Amounts that are unrestricted or that are restricted to specific operating purposes are reported as nonoperating revenues.
 Amounts restricted to capital acquisitions are reported after nonoperating revenues and expenses.